 Congratulations on your interest in study abroad!
 You, along with many American University students, are choosing what many find a life-defining experience, and one that has the potential to influence your studies and professional career for many years to come.
 Finding the right program for you is the first step in maximizing your potential for a rewarding experience.
 How do you begin?
-See our Study Abroad Process Checklist for all the steps you will need to take.
+See our study abroad checklist for all the steps you will need to take.

 How do I apply?